Peru cancels Royal Navy visit over Falklands

 On 2 April 1982, Argentina invaded the Falklands, only to be defeated by a British task force sent to recover them.

-The UK says there will be no negotiations on sovereignty as long as the Falkland islanders wish to remain British.'No negotiations'
+The UK says there will be no negotiations on sovereignty as long as the Falkland islanders wish to remain British.

 Last week Argentine minister Hector Timmerman threatened legal action against firms drilling off the islands.